 Who is eligible to receive Social Security survivor benefits?

-Social Security survivor benefits can be paid to your:
+Social Security survivor benefits can be paid to an eligible:

-- widow or widower – at any age if he or she is taking care of your child under the age of 16 or disabled.
+- Widow or widower – At any age, if the surviving spouse is taking care of the deceased’s child who is under the age of 16 or has a disability.

-- unmarried children – until the age of 18.
-Your child can receive benefits at any age if they were disabled before the age of 22 and have not recovered from their disability.
+- Unmarried children – Until the age of 18.
+However, an unmarried child can receive benefits longer if they have an ongoing disability that started before the age of 22.

-- divorced spouses – your former spouse can receive benefits under the same circumstances as your widow or widower if your marriage lasted 10 years or more.
-The child must be your former spouse’s natural or legally adopted child.
+- Divorced spouses – A former spouse can receive benefits under the same circumstances as a widow or widower, if the marriage lasted 10 years or more.

 To receive survivor benefits, you will need to provide the following information at the time of your claim: